Clayton Sam White: Early life and education

 After graduation, White began pre-med graduate courses while working in a medical lab to earn money for medical school.
-In 1935, he was awarded a Rhodes Scholarship and left for England on what would be his first trip outside his home state of Colorado.
+In 1935, he was awarded a Rhodes Scholarship and left for England on his first trip outside his home state of Colorado.
 Until 2006, Sam White and Byron White, a Rhodes pick in 1938, were the only siblings to be selected as Rhodes Scholars.

 White captained the Oxford lacrosse team and, in 1938, earned a doctoral degree in physiology before returning to the University of Colorado to start medical school.
-As a student he began publishing scientific papers.
-One, on the effects of botulism on the nervous system, sparked a lifelong interest in neurology.
+As a student, he began publishing scientific papers.
+One, the effects of botulism on the nervous system, sparked a lifelong interest in neurology.

 Military service

 The day after the attack on Pearl Harbor, White enlisted in the Navy.
 He completed medical school in Colorado as a naval reserve officer and, in 1942, was assigned to Alameda Naval Air Station in Alameda, California.
 Shortly after, he was sent to the Naval Air Station Pensacola in Pensacola, Florida, where he enrolled in courses in aviation medicine and flight training at the U.S. Naval School of Aviation Medicine.
 He was designated a flight surgeon in 1944.

 At Pensacola, and, later, Patuxent River Naval Air Station in Maryland, White specialized in aviation medicine and respiratory physiology.
-His groundbreaking work on oxygen masks and liquid oxygen converters attracted the attention of William Randolph “Randy” Lovelace II, a Harvard and Mayo Clinic trained surgeon and highly decorated Air Force pilot who, in World War II, performed daring parachute jumps at high altitudes to test the military’s oxygen masks.
+His groundbreaking work on oxygen masks and liquid oxygen converters attracted the attention of William Randolph Lovelace II, a Harvard and Mayo Clinic-trained surgeon and highly decorated Air Force pilot who, in World War II, performed daring parachute jumps at high altitudes to test the military's oxygen masks.

-Lovelace was eager to learn why some of the masks would freeze up, sometimes causing fatalities, and sought White’s help.
+Lovelace was eager to learn why some masks would freeze up, sometimes causing fatalities, and sought White's help.
 White discovered that ice formed in the oxygen inlet ports of the masks and specified modifications to alter them.
-After the war, Lovelace established a medical research foundation at the Lovelace Clinic in Albuquerque, New Mexico and recruited White to head it.
+After the war, Lovelace established a medical research foundation at the Lovelace Clinic in Albuquerque, New Mexico, and recruited White to head it.